SB-2203

 Statutory Text

 (a) On or before January 1, 2027, and annually thereafter, a deployer of an automated decision tool shall perform an impact assessment for any automated decision tool the deployer uses that includes all of the following: (1) a statement of the purpose of the automated decision tool and its intended benefits, uses, and deployment contexts; (2) a description of the automated decision tool's outputs and how they are used to make, or be a controlling factor in making, a consequential decision; (3) a summary of the type of data collected from natural persons and processed by the automated decision tool when it is used to make, or be a controlling factor in making, a consequential decision; (4) an analysis of potential adverse impacts on the basis of sex, race, color, ethnicity, religion, age, national origin, limited English proficiency, disability, veteran status, or genetic information from the deployer's use of the automated decision tool; (5) a description of the safeguards implemented, or that will be implemented, by the deployer to address any reasonably foreseeable risks of algorithmic discrimination arising from the use of the automated decision tool known to the deployer at the time of the impact assessment; (6) a description of how the automated decision tool will be used by a natural person, or monitored when it is used, to make, or be a controlling factor in making, a consequential decision; and (7) a description of how the automated decision tool has been or will be evaluated for validity or relevance. (b) A deployer shall, in addition to the impact assessment required by subsection (a), perform, as soon as feasible, an impact assessment with respect to any significant update. (c) This Section does not apply to a deployer with fewer than 25 employees unless, as of the end of the prior calendar year, the deployer deployed an automated decision tool that impacted more than 999 people per year.
-Section 35. (a) Within 60 days after completing an impact assessment required by this Act, a deployer shall provide the impact assessment to the Attorney General. (b) A deployer who knowingly violates this Section shall be liable for an administrative fine of not more than $10,000 per violation in an administrative enforcement action brought by the Attorney General.
+Section 35.
+Impact assessment. (a) Within 60 days after completing an impact assessment required by this Act, a deployer shall provide the impact assessment to the Attorney General. (b) A deployer who knowingly violates this Section shall be liable for an administrative fine of not more than $10,000 per violation in an administrative enforcement action brought by the Attorney General.
 Each day on which an automated decision tool is used for which an impact assessment has not been submitted as required under this Section shall give rise to a distinct violation of this Section. (c) The Attorney General may share impact assessments with other State entities as appropriate.

 H-01 Human Oversight of Automated Decisions · H-01.3 · Deployer · Automated Decisionmaking